 I would like to express appreciation, to the MMC and the Board for their continued support.
-Thank you to my Colleagues, for their contribution and continued commitment.
+Thank

-Mr Themba Mathibe Chief Executive Officer
+Mr Themba Mathibe

+Chief Executive Officer

 SECTION 3: CHIEF FINANCIAL OFFICER'S REPORT

 The JDA has always been a unique organization with a funding model that is highly dependent on the capital projects that are implemented on behalf of its client departments.
 Over the years there have been fluctuations in the capital project budgets implemented by the JDA and our operational requirements must be just as nimble in order for us to remain financially sustainable.